Sitecore-Community/Sitecore.Speak.Guidance/bestPractises.md

 });
 ```

-By having all your DOM manipulation in separate modules, you can quickly find what kind of HTML is needed for your page to work.
-Moreover, if you are inserting HTML in the page (something you should not do), you can quickly all the CSS classes or IDs.
+By having all your DOM manipulations in separate modules, you can quickly find what kind of HTML is needed for your page to work.
+Moreover, if you are inserting HTML in the page (something you should not do), you can quickly find all the CSS classes or IDs.

 ###Separation of Concern, do use event.

-It is important that your component you should not rely on any other custom code you have created for you application.
+It is important that your component should not rely on any other custom code written in your application.

 If you have something like: